edisonneo/gitviewer/README.md

-# gitviewer
+# GitViewer

-> Application for viewing readme files
+> Application for viewing the Readme files of Github repositories

 ## Build Setup